jxsl13/cwalk/README.md

 directory traversal time for both concurrent (`cwalk.Walk()`) and standard (`filepath.Walk()`) functions.

+**INFO:** This variant of `cwalk` allows the walking over single files and does have the same behavior as `filepath.Walk`.
+The path passed to the WalkFunc is the absolute path to the file.

 Here are two common use cases when `cwalk` might be useful:

   1. You're doing subsequent scans of the same directory